microsoft/autogen/website/docs/topics/handling_long_contexts/compressing_text_w_llmligua.md

 ## Example 3: Modifying LLMLingua's Compression Parameters

-LLMLingua can be configured to compress text in a variety of ways.
-For example, we can pass in new instructions to the LLM or setting target token counts for compression.
-We'll be showcasing on how to set the target token count to allow us to use models with smaller context size like gpt-3.5.
+LLMLingua's flexibility allows for various configurations, such as customizing instructions for the LLM or setting specific token counts for compression.
+This example demonstrates how to set a target token count, enabling the use of models with smaller context sizes like gpt-3.5.

 ```python
 config_list = [{"model": "gpt-3.5-turbo", "api_key": os.getenv("OPENAI_API_KEY")}]